thefallentree/parity-clique/README.md

-# parity-clique
+# Parity Clique

 This is an out of tree EIP225 (Clique Proof-of authority consensus engine) implementation for Parity.
 This implementation is mostly authored by Yucong Sun, and there is some other changes pulled in from peoples noted in credits.
 It is also the software version in use in my active Goerli authority node.

-# What is included:
+# What is working:

 - [X] Sync & full block validation for clique based ethereum networks.
 - [X] Seal blocks and process votes according to EIP225 rules.